Raindeer44/pragmatic/README.md

 ### Opening braces go on the same line

-Your opening braces go on the same line as the statement.
+Opening braces go on the same line as the statement.

 *Right:*